WHY VISIT AZERBAIJAN

 - Badimjan dolmasi: Lamb and an herb-stuffed trio of aubergine, tomato, and green pepper.

 - Dushbara: Soup made with mutton stock containing small pieces of pasta.

 - Toyuk lavangi: Chicken stuffed with nuts and dried fruits.

 - Shirin plov: Meat and rice pilaf with nuts and dried fruit.

 - Monastirski: Chicken or lamb topped with melted cheese and pomegranate sauce.

-- Choban salatasi: Finely chopped tomatoes, onions, cucumber and herbs.
+- Choban salatasi: Finely chopped tomatoes, onions, cucumber, and herbs.

-- Xirdalan: The favoured local beer.
+- Xirdalan: The favored local beer.

-- Shabat: A soft iced drink made of sugar, various fruits and herbs.
+- Shabat: A soft iced drink made of sugar, various fruits, and herbs.